patriciogonzalezvivo/thebookofshaders/12/README.md

 ### Tiling and iterating

-By this point you probably notice that ```for``` loops and *arrays* are not so friendly in GLSL.
-Loops don't accept dynamic limits on the condition.
+You probably notice that ```for``` loops and *arrays* are not so friendly in GLSL.
+Loops don't accept dynamic limits on their condition.
+Also iterating through a lot of instances reduce the performance of your shader significantly.
+We need another stratergy.

-One way to solve this is to think the space in tiles.
-Not every pixel should be checking every single points, right?
+One way to aproach this problem is to divide the space in tiles.
+Not every pixel need to check every single points, right?
 They just need to check the points that are close to them.
-Thats the original approach of [Steven Worley's paper](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
-For that we are going to sub divide the space into cells like we did before in the [patterns](../09/), [random](../10/) and [noise](../11/) chapters, hopefully by now you are familiarize with this technique.
+Thats was the original approach of [Steven Worley's paper](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
+Let's start subdivide the space into cells like we did before in the [patterns](../09/), [random](../10/) and [noise](../11/) chapters, hopefully by now you are familiarize with this technique.

 ```glsl
     // Scale